lambdablockchain/lambda-node/doc/ninja_targets.md

 Please briefly acquaint yourself with the Ninja documentation at <https://ninja-build.org/manual.html>

-## Setting up an out-of-tree Ninja build of Bitcoin Cash Node
+## Setting up an out-of-tree Ninja build of Lambda Node

 An out-of-tree build creates build products in a separate folder where they do not interfere with the source code working area.